michaelnordmeyer/jekyll-theme-nixer/README.md

 Make sure that this is the only `remote_theme:` in `_config.yml`, and that there are no other `theme:`.

 Finally, add `jekyll-remote-theme` to your plugin section in `_config.yml` as well.

+## Sitemap.xml

+A s`itemap.xml` is already included in the theme and doesn't need a dependency to `jekyll-sitemap`.
+For a standard Jekyll installation, it works out-of-the-box.

+If hosted with the Github pages plugin, this plugin is already included and will automatically be used instead.
+To overwrite this, the file has to be copied manually from the theme's repository root to the site's repository root.